 When using your Go.Learn mobile app, you need to keep a few technical requirements in mind.
 This article details the requirements and limitations of the Go.Learn mobile app relating to different areas of the platform, and provides security guidelines for the app.

 Mobile App Info and Limitations

 - The Go.Learn mobile app is only available on Apple iOS 10 and later as well as Android 6 and later.

 - For those using Android devices, remember that you need to have access to Google Play Store to be able to download and access the app.

 - Go.Learn mobile app is shown in the language set in the language settings of the device on which the Go.Learn app is used (regardless of your preferred language in the platform).
 If your device language is not available, the app language will be English by default.

-- Only a subset of the languages supported in the desktop version of the platform is available for the Go.Learn mobile app.
-Refer to the list of languages below to know which languages are supported by the mobile app.
+- All of the languages supported in the desktop version of the platform are available for the Go.Learn mobile app.

 - The only external course catalogs available for the mobile app are Docebo Content and LinkedIn Learning.

 - You cannot self-enroll into webinar sessions and courses directly in your app, in order to perform this activity you need to access your learning platform via desktop.
 You will not find this limitation anymore with the new classroom courses and webinars on mobile (ILT and VILT courses).

 - You cannot purchase courses or learning plans that are for sale directly in your app.
 In order to perform this activity, access your learning platform via desktop.